ankurgoel92/spring-boot-facebook-login-example/README.md

-# Spring Boot OAuth2 SSO WITH facebook
+# Spring Boot OAuth2 SSO with facebook
 Minimal application that uses Facebook for authentication and authorization.

 ## Details